Chapter Nine: The Case of the Ingenious A

 The only sketch of the floor plan is in a letter Benjamin Latrobe wrote to the gentleman who bought the house from Law in 1815.
 The buyer wanted to upgrade the heating system.
 Latrobe suggested "a handsome grate" for the principal oval room, an oval marked "B" in his sketch.
 The ballroom in Latrobe's sketch was in the next door house that Law financed but another man contracted to have built.
 Through that arrangement, a judge would give Law credit toward fulfilling his requirement to build 166 houses.(6)

 In an 1800 letter, Law delighted in describing his house: “on the ground floor there is a handsome oval room 32 by 24 and a room adjoining 20 by 28 - the oval room is so handsomely furnished that I wish to leave the eagle round glasses, carpet and couches in them as they are suited to the room - above stairs is a dressing room and a bedroom 21 by 20 - a center room with a fireplace about 17 by thirteen, an oval room 30 by 25 - and a room 20 by 11 with a fireplace - the same upstairs - say 8 bed rooms or 7 bedrooms and an oval sitting room…."
 One entrance and stairway on New Jersey Avenue, marked A in Latrobe's sketch, granted access to each floor.
-The larger room lower was a domesticated concourse with a view of the commercial confluence of the Potomac and Eastern Branch a mile away.
+The lower larger room was a domesticated concourse with a view of the commercial confluence of the Potomac and Eastern Branch a mile away.
 Law was so excited by fan shaped kitchen below the oval that he sketched it in his letter.(7)

-In all the projects Lovering had worked on, he fulfilled the visions of his patrons.
-The store front windows on South Capitol were exceptional, and Mr. Henry, Greenleaf’s secretaire economic, was impressed with a 32 foot long room that Lovering fit into one of Greenleaf’s townhouses.
-However, there is no evidence that Thornton knew anything about Lovering’s work for Greenleaf.
-No one then or now thought that his cheapening Hadfield's Executive office design was ingenious.
+There is phrase in the draft of a letter that Thornton wrote that same weekend that suggests that Law did show Thornton the design for his new house.
+In the personal letter to Pickering that he didn't send, Thornton explained Hadfield's insubordination in regards to the Executive office design, and that "the board applied to Mr. Lovering to calculate the expense of erecting such a building."
+After "Mr. Lovering," Thornton wrote and then crossed out "an ingenious A." Evidently, the rhetorician realized that the secretary of state might misinterpret that aside as a compliment relating to Lovering's plain Executive office design.
 Architectural historian Pamela Scott rues that instead of ''Hadfield’s sophisticated, up-to-date neoclassical building," the city got "a traditional, rather old-fashioned Georgian one."(12) Lovering asked the board to hire him to build his design.
 But the board put his design out for bids and Lovering's was the third lowest.
-So he did not show his ingenuity as a building contractor for the commissioners.
+So he did not show his genius as a building contractor for the commissioners.
 In January 1798, the commissioners asked him to evaluate sashes offered by carpenters for the Capitol.
 He found that one needed an extra inch, with another static electricity might be a worry.
 As for the third, the molding was too thin.
 His ability to school everyone might make Lovering an ingenious carpenter but not an "ingenious A."(13) Thornton had never commented on the design features of the Twenty Buildings and nothing about the small houses likely pleased such an exponent of grandeur.
-That leaves a current project, the design for Law's house, as what likely was on Thornton's mind when he almost complimented Lovering.
+That leaves a current project, the design for Law's house, as what likely was on Thornton's mind when he almost complimented Lovering.(11)

 But is there evidence that there was a design when Thornton allegedly saw it on June 24, 1798?
 According to the commissioners' records, the lot for Law's house was surveyed on September 12.
 However, on July 10, 1798, Lovering asked the commissioners to apply their payment for his Executive Office design as down payment on lot 12 in Square 691, southwest of the intersection of New Jersey Avenue and C Streets SE.
 He likely made the request because he knew Law was going to build on the intersection.
 That suggests that Law had Lovering's design by July 10.(14)